Eleven persons are now British citizens after having been previously naturalised as British Overseas Territories citizens.

 British citizenship was extended to all British Overseas Territories (BOT) citizens as a result of the British Overseas Territories Act of 2002.
 Persons naturalised as BOT citizens following the enactment of the Act on May 21, 2002, do not automatically become British citizens but are eligible to register as British citizens.

-His Excellency the Governor Augustus Jaspert and Registrar General Mrs. Stephanie Benn are pictured here with the 11 newest recipients of British Citizenship.
-Platform personnel and officials from the Civil Registry and Passport Office are also seen.
-(Photo Credit: GIS/Ronnielle Frazer)
+- His Excellency the Governor Augustus J. U. Jaspert and Registrar General Mrs. Stephanie Benn are pictured here with the 11 newest recipients of British Citizenship.
+(Photo Credit: GIS/Franklyn Skerritt)

-1. The eleven persons registered as British citizens today, Tuesday, March 13 are:
+The eleven persons registered as British citizens on Tuesday, January 22 are: